jessemc98/react-portfolio/README.md

 ## Usage

-* *npm start*: serves a development server at localhost on port 8080 and runs npm test whith --watch flag.
+* *npm start*: serves a development server at localhost on port 8080 and runs npm test with --watch flag.
-* *npm run serve*: serves a development server using /src folder.
+* *npm run serve*: serves a development server in /src folder.
+* *npm run serve:build*: serves a node/express server in /bin folder.
 * *npm test*: runs all test files with the format '*.test.js'.
 Tests are run using Mocha in the node environment using 'jsdom'.
-* *npm run build*: builds an optimized version of the project in the ./bin/ directory
+* *npm run build*: builds an optimized version of the project in the ./bin directory and serves the project on a express server at localhost:8080.

 ## Directory structure